hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tool_settings/symmetry.rst

    Uses direction orientation to symmetrize.
 Since Dyntopo adds details dynamically it may happen that the model becomes asymmetric, so this a good tool for that.

+Merge Distance
+   A parameter of the *Symmetrize* operator to control the distance within which symmetrical vertices are merged.